IsaacLatta/CGI-Web-Server/README.md

 ### Endpoint Configuration

-- Endpoints can be set with the following options:
+- Endpoints can be set with the following attributes:
     - **authenticator**
         - Generates a Cookie for the client based on the "auth_role" set in the config.
     - **protected**